-What I told you that you most likely already own and read or listen to that book?
+What if I told you that you most likely already own and read or listen to that book?
 Maybe even on a daily basis.
 It’s the book inspired by the Holy Spirit – the Bible itself, the word of God!!

 So often we turn to God’s Word for inspiration and advice in our spiritual life.
 But that same book offers an abundance of information that can be applied to how we interact with the people closest to us.

 Relationships have entire seasons in and of themselves.
 It’s helpful to know that at any point and at every turn, inspiration can be found in encouraging scriptures by turning to the Word of God in the covers of the Holy Book.

 When The Byrds wrote, “Turn.
 Turn, Turn,” back in 1965, their wildly popular song spread like wildfire not only because of the catchy tune, but because of the validity of the words they sang.
 The lyrics came right out of the Bible.

 “To everything, turn turn turn, there is a season, turn turn turn, and a time to every purpose under heaven.”
 Words so beautifully expressed in Ecclesiastes and echoed down through the years as a reminder that everything in life has its own season.